 "He's going to grow up to be great.
 I'm sure of it."
 Poseidon whispered.

 "Oh, I'm sure of it.
-I just hope that he'll be a good sleeper.
+I just hope that he'll be a good sleeper even if he's a light one.
 As much as I love Percy and children, I love my sleep."
 Sally responded.

-The two sprawled out on their bed on top of the covers with their clothes still on.
+The two sprawled out on their bed on top of the covers with their clothes still on, too tired to do anything else.
 Sally relaxed on their bed as she listened to her husband's breathing slow and turn into soft snores.
 She shimmied in his arms to make herself more comfortable.
 Sally looked at the cradle containing their newborn son.

-"Perseus Lexander Olympian."
+"Perseus Alexander Olympian."
 She softly murmured his name.